deejaygraham/intro-to-coding/02 - scratch/transcript.md

 ## The Worst Game in History

-I feel quite proud that I have managed to devise the worst game in the history of computer games and because I am so proud, I would like to share it with you.
+I feel quite proud that I have managed to devise the **worst game in the history** of computer games and because I am so proud, I would like to share it with you and have you build it with me.

 ## The Pitch